arcus/NALMS_Not_Another_LMS/README.md

 Note: To run the CLI commands here, make sure you're in the main NALMS directory.

+### Updating `module_times.txt`

+If new modules have been created or the times of modules have been changed since pathways were last created (i.e. at the start of a new wave) you will need to update the `module_times.txt` file.

+The `index_all_modules.sh` script should be run from the top level directory of the `education_modules` repository and the times output can be copied into the `module_times.txt` file.
+This is cludgy but shouldn't have to be done more than once per wave.
+As the metadata gets updated across modules this process will need to be updated as well. (estimated_time is becoming estimated_time_in_minutes).

 ## Creating a pathway

 The point of this repository is to make creating a new DART Pathway as easy as possible.
 But there are still a few steps involved.